Best Dog Trainers in Phoenix, AZ

 Specialties: Severe behavioral disorders, medical comorbidities, and any species.

-In their own words: "The foundation for all of my work with animals is a deeply held belief that they are individual, sentient beings worthy of dignity and respect.
+Their training philosophy: "It has evolved over time and I hope it continues to do so as I learn and grow.
+The foundation for all of my work with animals is a deeply held belief that they are individual, sentient beings worthy of dignity and respect.
 Often, behavior is simply the language animals use to convey their needs and desires to us.
-This may mean that working to better understand our companion's needs is actually more important than 'modifying' their behavior or 'training' at all."
+This may mean that working to better understand our companion's needs is actually more important than 'modifying' their behavior or 'training' at all.
+But force-free, patient-centered behavior modification can also be a critical tool for teaching coping skills and changing unhelpful emotional responses to triggers, allowing patients and their people to enjoy an improved quality of life."

 What made them want to become a trainer: "I have always been fascinated with animal learning and started training at a young age.
 My now senior doxie helped me understand the interplay between genetics and the environment through experience, teaching me that even with appropriate socialization and care, some dogs are predisposed to anxiety and may require additional help to thrive.
 I considered human psychiatry as a career, and when I learned about veterinary behavior, it immediately struck me as the perfect fit."